BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/HP/README.rst

 --------
-Multiple analysis modules were used to evaluate the biorefinery from different aspects for [1]_, including: full Monte Carlo simulation (1_full_evaluation.py in ./analyses), titer-yield-productivity analysis (TRY_analysis.py) for the fermentation performance space, and evaluate feedstocks of varying carbohydrate contents, sugar contents, and prices (TRY_analysis.py).
+Multiple analysis modules were used to evaluate the biorefinery from different aspects for [1]_, including: full Monte Carlo simulation (1_full_evaluation.py in ./analyses), titer-yield-productivity analysis (TRY_analysis.py) for the fermentation performance space, targeted improvements (system_targeted_improvements.py), and evaluating feedstocks of varying carbohydrate contents, sugar contents, and prices (TRY_analysis.py).

 Note that results used in the manuscript [1]_ were generated using biosteam v2.20.21, thermosteam v0.20.26, and dependencies (`commit f56692d <https://github.com/BioSTEAMDevelopmentGroup/Bioindustrial-Park/commit/f56692d3bc06527b57dc77ed7cb929a40b59bc4d>`_).